NicolasFlamel1/Ledger-MimbleWimble-Coin/docs/apdu.md

 #### Description

-Returns the signature for the provided kernel information signed with the apps' internal transaction state's blinding factor.
-This command requires user approval if transaction is sending.
+Returns the signature for the provided kernel information signed with the apps' internal transaction state's blinding factor after obtaining user's approval.

 A payment proof will be returned as well if the payment is receiving, a `kernel_commitment` is provided, and an `address` was provided to the `START_TRANSACTION` command.
 In this situation, the the `address` provided to `START_TRANSACTION` will be treated as the sender's address and the `address_type` will be treated as the desired receiver's address type.

-A payment proof will be displayed if a payment is sending, a `kernel_commitment` is provided, a `payment_proof` is provided, and an `address` was provided to the `START_TRANSACTION` command.
-In this situation, the the `address` provided to `START_TRANSACTION` will be treated as the receiver's address and the `address_type` will be treated as the desired sender's address type.
+A payment proof will be displayed if a `kernel_commitment` is provided, a `payment_proof` is provided, and an `address` was provided to the `START_TRANSACTION` command.
+In this situation, the the `address` provided to `START_TRANSACTION` will be treated as the receiver's address if sending and the sender's address if receiving.
+The `address_type` will be treated as the desired sender's address type if sending.

 If a transaction needs to be finalized at a later time, then the app's internal slate state can be restored by starting a transaction, including the same inputs and outputs, applying the same offset, and setting the encrypted secret nonce that was previously obtained with a `CONTINUE_TRANSACTION_GET_ENCRYPTED_SECRET_NONCE` command.